Skip to main content

 • optimization

-• “Performance is very good: 120fps with dips into the 80s during some very intense multiplayer fights, 1440p with DLSS balanced, everything set to epic.”
+• “Performances are very good: 120fps with dips into the 80s during some very intense multiplayer fights, 1440p with DLSS balanced, everything set to epic.”

-• “So far this is the least optimized coop game I've played on my 3060 GTX rig; I can play Vermintide 2, Darktide, Helldiver 2, and Ready or Not with medium/high settings fine, but Daimon Blade is by far the choppier game I've played in recent years – constant freezes and 20fps even at the lowest possible settings, with a motion blur option that doesn't work unless you set NVIDIA DLSS at ultra performance, and that's only in the game lobby.”
+• “So far this is the least optimized coop game I've played on my 3060 GTX rig.
+I can play Vermintide 2, Darktide, Helldiver 2, and Ready or Not with medium/high settings fine, but Daimon Blade is by far the top choppiest game I've played in recent years with constant freezes and 20fps with every setting at the lowest possible, and a motion blur option that doesn't work unless you set Nvidia DLSS at ultra performance, and that's only in the game lobby.”

 • story